Ziang-Lu/Asynchronous-IO-and-Coroutines-in-Python/README.md

 * A sink (consumer)

-  Collects all data sent to it and process.
+  Collects all data sent to it and process

   ```python
   @coroutine